Electromagnetic Imperfection Testing

 The electromagnetic imperfection test (also known as stray flux measurement, ELCID) is performed to detect stator core interlamination imperfections that can eventually cause overheating and damage to the stator core of motors and generators when in operation.

-Stator core measurements should be performed on a regular basis to evaluate the insulation integrity between the stator core layers of a machine during factory acceptance testing and commissioning, as well as after the machine has been put into service.
+Stator core measurements are performed offline during bigger maintenance shutdowns.
+They should be performed on a regular basis to evaluate the insulation integrity between the stator core layers of a machine during factory acceptance testing and commissioning, as well as after the machine has been put into service.
 The test results are compared with previous test results to verify stator condition.